microsoft/migrate-java-ee-app-to-azure-training/06-adding-app-insights/README.md

 </ApplicationInsights>
 ```

-## Rebuild the web application
+## Build the web application

-Now we are ready to rebuild the web application.
+Now we are ready to build the web application.

 Use the following command line: